 You can, of course.
 There’s classic Frances and daring Fable.
 We all think of Faith and maybe Fern and Fiona, too.

 Overall, when it comes to letters, relatively few F names for girls come to mind.
 In fact, the most popular of the girls names starting with F doesn’t even crack the current Top 100.
+It ranks 21st out of the 26 letters of the alphabet in terms of popularity.

 And yet, some truly spectacular choices make this list.
 There’s a literary star to rival Harper, more than one Italian charmer, and a girl detective name, too.
 A few lean fanciful; other girl names starting with F feel traditional and serious.